holder66/Mortgage.jl/docs/src/index.md

 	The last payment of the term will be on 2016-09-29 in the amount of 908.70.
 	Over the term, you will have paid a total of 2726.10 of which 2498.11, or 91.64%, is interest.
 This represents 2.50% of the principal amount.

+## Running Mortgage from the command line

+If you prefer, in the shell type (the second example gives the usage):

+	user$ julia mortgagecl.jl
+	user$ julia mortgagecl.jl --help

 ## Documentation